dhstaas/TCR_Data_Parsing/README.rst

 Running the program
 ~~~~~~~~~~~~~~~~~~~

-It is easiest to run this by downloading the compiled TCRDataParser.exe but you may also run this as a python script if you have the required dependencies.
+It is easiest to run this by downloading the compiled TCRDataParser.exe from the `releases page <https://github.com/dhstaas/TCR_Data_Parsing/releases>`__ but you may also run this as a python script if you have the required dependencies.

 To use, navigate to wherever you saved TCRDataParser.exe and then hold Shift and Right click in the folder (not the file itself) to select "Open command window here"
 ![commandlineopen](https://cloud.githubusercontent.com/assets/15948070/12757817/9bfe0580-c9a7-11e5-98f8-c3133b02e7d0.jpg)